THE BIOSPHERE VARIATIONS

 And of course, our mutant worlds would have somewhat different chemistries--Venus, as an outer world, would have been richer in water; seas would dissolve much of the CO2, leaving a cool world, but with true seas.
 How cool?
 Even if every molecule of CO2 were scrubbed out of Venus's atmosphere, it has four Earth atmospheres of other gasses--and the seas add water vapor, a strong greenhouse gas.
 So would our Cool Venus really be cool--a big, wet Mars?
 Or would it greenhouse up to Earthlike temperatures?
 You see how quickly such questions tangle into complexity.

 One way to reduce the problem to manageable simplicity is to declare all these contributing factors are beyond us right now, and just assume that size, temperature, and water-content distributions of bodies in space are all pretty smooth curves--more small ones, more cold ones, with more water ice in the cool part of the range--then guesstimate what proportion of bodies look friendly for life (not specifying how they got that way, or even if they're moons or planets).
 Anyone out there care to try?
-Simpler than Fermi's formulation!
+Way simpler than Fermi's formulation!
 And it's intriguing, just how big the livable parts of these curves are.

 Orbital photo of the moon Oisin; 85% Europan ice-covered sea, 15% Marslike desert continents; tenuous, cloudless air.